sillyash/S103/README.md

 ## Difficulties encountered

-Because of the snow, we missed 90 minutes durng the first class for the project.
-Also, we wasted 3 hours installing Arch only to realize we wouldn't have a GUI and a guarantee that SSH would work.
+We wasted 3 hours installing Arch only to realize we wouldn't have a GUI and a guarantee that SSH would work.

-We're only going to talk about the difficulties encountered after switching to Raspberry Pi OS, because talking about those on ArchARM as well would not be relevant.

 First of all, ther's been an overall confusion about the ```hostname``` for the ```prof``` user.
 There's been a mix-up between '10.42.0.2', '%', and finally, the one that worked out: '10.42.0.1'.